curtisalexander/radon/README.md

 ```

 ## Assumptions
-If using global option, assumes ability to run sudo.
+* If using global option, assumes ability to run sudo.
+* R packages must be comma delimited without quotes; see examples below.

 ## Examples
 ```